Devilish-Trio/COFLAutoFlipperSkyblock/README.md

 The `main` function sets up the environment and enters an infinite loop that:
 1. Captures the screen region
 2. Checks for the "potato" image
-3. Checks for specific colors
+3. Checks for specific colors (buy symbol)
-4. Performs actions based on detections
+4. Performs the actions to buy or exit
-5. Sleeps briefly to control the loop rate

 ## Usage
 If you can't figure it out, then idk, I guess that sounds like a you problem

 * Converted from Python to C++ with GPT4.
 * Added image cacheing and task parallelism for extra speed.
-* Fully external and does not hook into Minecraft at all!